Frequently Asked Questions

 How do I know if my system is working properly?

 Login to your SunPower monitoring portal (https://monitor.us.sunpower.com).
-SunPower provides real-time data for how much power your solar system is producing in kilowatts (kW) at any given moment.
+SunPower provides real-time data for how much power your solar panel system is producing in kilowatts (kW) at any given moment.
 This number will fluctuate based on the current time of day, weather patterns and season.
 Your system will produce more power in the summer than in the winter, and less as the sun rises or sets than it will at midday.
 The “Today’s Energy” graph shows how much energy you have produced each hour, measured in kilowatt-hours (kWh), with total energy produced for the day displayed below.
 To see how these kilowatt-hours add up over time, check out your SunPower monitoring graphs section for a weekly, monthly, yearly or lifetime view of your system’s production.

 If there is an issue with your system, an alert bar appears at the top of the screen.
 Click the alert text or the icon on the left for details regarding the issue and for troubleshooting instructions.
 Before you report your system is malfunctioning, please check and/or reset your home internet router and ensure you have the latest version of the SunPower monitoring app.
 Your monitoring site may still display the alert if your internet connection has not been restored.